Darwin NT Region

 How long have you been training in Taekwondo?
 And what got you started?

-I have been training now for 20 years.
+I have been training now for over 25 years.
 My dad and mum got me into it because I was constantly running around punching and kicking everything.

 Highlights of your Taekwondo success?

 My first dan grading was definitely a highlight because I feel that’s when I really started to understand Taekwondo.
 Also, moving to Wagga and starting a region that is having so much success.

 Describe your first black belt grading and what it took to get you there?

 I remember training 4-5 nights a week.
 My instructor (Chief Instructor Brett Canning) kept me motivated and put me through some tough training.
 Training for your black belt requires you to make some sacrifices so that you can do the training required.
 I was the only black belt to grade that weekend in Canberra so all the focus was on me and there were plenty of black belts there to spar me and give me plenty of encouragement.
 It was a great day that I will always remember.

 How often do you train in Taekwondo, gym etc?

 I take classes 5 nights a week and I train for about an hour before each class.
 I also study Aikido two days a week and get to the gym when I can.
 I don’t have a lot of interests outside of martial arts mainly because I don’t have time.